Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-06-riemann-zeta.markdown

 One reason prime numbers are of interest in the study of numbers is that prime numbers are the atoms of whole numbers.
 The fundamental theorem of arithmetic, also proved by Euclid, says that every every whole number greater that $1$ can be written uniquely as a product of prime numbers.
 For example $6$ from before is written as a product of prime numbers as $6 = 2\cdot 3$.
 A few other examples are $12 = 2^2\cdot3$, $869 = 11\cdot 79$, and $7735 = 5\cdot 7\cdot 13\cdot 17$.

 The infinitude of primes and the fundamental theorem of arithmetic lead to two natural questions: How are the prime numbers distributed among all the whole numbers?
 And do other number systems exist with their own prime numbers and a fundamental theorem of arithmetic?
 The study of $L$-functions is central in addressing and studying these two questions in modern number theory.
-In these series of posts, I will explain some of the roles $L$-functions play classically in addressing the aforemented questions, introduce the modern perspective on $L$-functions, and explain how my research fits into the modern picture.
-In this first post I will consider the first $L$-function, known today as the Riemann-Zeta function and denoted $\zeta(s)$.
+In this series of posts, I will explain some of the roles $L$-functions play classically in addressing the aforementioned questions, introduce the modern perspective on $L$-functions, and explain how my research fits into the modern picture.
+In this first post I will consider the first $L$-function, known today as the Riemann zeta function and denoted $\zeta(s)$.
 Because of the technical nature of the subject, the posts will become more technical as we go along.
-I'll tried to begin each post with an informal discussion of the ideas that will appear.
+I will begin each post with an informal discussion of the ideas that will appear.

-The Riemann-Zeta function, $\zeta(s)$, was first studied by Leonhard Euler in the 1700s.
+The Riemann zeta function, $\zeta(s)$, was first studied by Leonhard Euler in the 1700s.
 He gave its definition as the infinite series

 $$\zeta(s) = \sum_{n = 1}^\infty\frac{1}{n^s}$$

 where $s$ is a real variable greater than $1$.
 Note that if we plug in $s = 1$, we get the harmonic series that diverges.

 Euler used this divergence at $s=1$ to give a new proof of the infinitude of primes, exhibiting some of the interesting properties of $\zeta(s)$.
 His argument was the following: Using unique factorization of the integers in the denominators of the sum defining $\zeta(s)$, we have